VFA-27: 2000s

 In the wake of the September 11 attacks, the squadron participated in Operation Enduring Freedom flying missions against the Al Qaeda infrastructure and Taliban forces in Afghanistan as well as protecting assets in Diego Garcia.
 When Kitty Hawk deployed to the Persian Gulf in support of Operation Iraqi Freedom, VFA-27 was soon heavily involved in combat.
 As part of Carrier Air Wing 5, VFA-27 attacked command, control and communications sites, surface-to-surface missile batteries and an air traffic control radar near Basrah.
 At the Al Faw peninsula long range artillery guns and 155mm howitzers near Az Zubayr were targeted.
 The squadron flew hundreds of close air support and strike sorties against Iraqi forces.
 VFA-27 completed their transition to the F/A-18E Super Hornet in October 2004 at NAS Lemoore.

 In February of 2013, the Royal Maces executed a trans-Pacific journey to accept new Lot 34 and 35 F/A-18E Super Hornets to maintain their superior technological abilities in the U.S. Navy's Pacific Fleet.
 In February of 2015, the squadron's tactical prowess was recognized by their being awarded the COMNAVAIRPAC Battle "E", highlighted by their "training and operational achievements" and the viral teaser of their full-length cruise video "Shoot 'em if you got 'em", which was received with wide acclaim, and has been sampled in several U.S. Navy recruiting advertisements as well as has been added to the National Archives as a piece of Naval Heritage having garnered over 3,000,000 views on Youtube.com since its initial publication as well as untold numbers of views across numerous ancillary internet sites, although the original video has since been made private.

 In March of 2025, VFA-27's F/A-18E Block II Super Hornets were replaced with modernized Block III F/A-18E's.

+In August 2026, VFA-27 as part of CVW-5 onboard the USS George Washington arrived in the CENTCOM AOR.
+VFA-27 and their F/A-18Es then began undertaking combat missions against Iran within Operation Epic Fury.